HospitalRun/hospitalrun/README.md

 We recommend the use of [**nvm**](https://github.com/nvm-sh/nvm#install--update-script) for the management of different versions of Node, and [**yarn**](https://yarnpkg.com/lang/en/docs/install/#mac-stable) for a fast, reliable, and secure dependency management.

 ## Getting Started

+Use these commands to start using the monorepo.

 ```
 git clone git@github.com:HospitalRun/hospitalrun.git